 7. Bosphorus Honed Limestone Tiles

 As we’ve already seen from the Baba Chic collection, natural stone, and limestone specifically, offer a great blend of subtlety and richness.
-These 12 in. by 24 in.
+This 12 in. by 24 in.
 Bosphorus honed limestone tiles especially have the makings of a truly great backsplash.

 Two feet long, their unbroken natural look is nothing short of commanding.

 8. Avenza Honed Marble Tiles

 What discussion of natural stone could be complete without the mention of marble?
 In fact, marble might be the quintessential example of a material that aligns easily with the goals of this blog post.

 The fact that it manages to be stunning and exciting at the exact same time that it is refined and understated is exactly the source of its millennia-long fame.
-Luckily, stone can be cut in many different ways, amplifying our backsplash options.
+Luckily, stone can be cut in many different ways, amplifying our backsplash tiles.
 More straightforward honed tiles are available, but the cut of the subway tiles (pictured above) adds another layer of interest.

 9. Black Polished Hexagon Marble Mosaics

 If white marble is iconic, so to is its counterpart, black marble.
 Let’s face it, as beautiful as white marble is, white doesn’t go with every design scheme.